p/vcproj2cmake/README.txt

 (i.e. to use the result to then go full CMake), you will:
 - lose out on any of the hopefully substantial further improvements done to our online conversion script in the future
-- be constrained to generating all sorts of your build environments via CMake configuration files, which means that any IDE-side changes of the *generated* projects (and this includes changes in the list of source files and source file filters) will not persist due to the generated configuration having been established by (adapting) central CMake settings - CMake generation, OTOH,
+- be constrained to have all sorts of your build environments _generated_ via CMake configuration files, which means that any IDE-side changes of these _generated_ projects (and this includes changes in the list of source files and source file filters) will not persist due to the generated configuration having been established by (adapting) central CMake settings - CMake generation, OTOH,